Yakitrak/ticktick-alfred-workflow/README.md

 As the TickTick API is quite new, I'm hoping these limitations will be fixed in the future.

 ## Contributing
-If you have any issues or feature requests, please open an [issue](https://github.com/yakitrak/ticktick-alfred-workflow/issues/new).
+If you have any issues or feature requests, please open an [issue](https://github.com/yakitrak/ticktick-alfred-workflow/issues/new) or a [pull request](https://github.com/Yakitrak/ticktick-alfred-workflow/pulls).

+## Acknowledgements
+- [ualfred](https://github.com/ischaojie/ualfred) + [Alfred Workflow](https://github.com/deanishe/alfred-workflow) - The python3 library fork and the Alfred workflow library used to build this workflow.
+- [parsedatetime](https://github.com/bear/parsedatetime/) - Used to parse natural language dates and times.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Acknowledgements
-- [ualfred](https://github.com/ischaojie/ualfred) - Used to build the alfred workflow in python3.
-Also thanks to the [original Alfred Workflow]()
-- [parsedatetime](https://github.com/bear/parsedatetime/) - Used to parse natural language dates and times.